alukosdev/ccsp/frameworks/csa-star.md

 ==- C-STAR: For the Greater China Market

 The CSA C-STAR Assessment is a robust third party independent assessment of the security of a cloud service provider for the Greater China market that harmonizes CSA best practices with Chinese national standards.
-C-STAR leverages the requirements of the GB/T 22080-2008 management system standard together with the CSA Cloud Controls Matrix, plus 29 related controls selected from GB/T 22239-2008 and GB/Z 28828-2012.
+C-STAR leverages the requirements of the GB/T 22080-2008 management system standard together with the CCM, plus 29 related controls selected from GB/T 22239-2008 and GB/Z 28828-2012.

 !!!
 Certification certificates expire after three years unless updated.
 !!!

 ==-

+## Noteworthy

+- [x] STAR is a publicly accessible registry that documents the security and privacy controls provided by popular cloud computing offerings.
+- [x] STAR encompasses the key principles of transparency, rigorous auditing, and harmonization of standards outlined in the CCM.
+- [x] There are multiple levels of assurance for companies that submit to the STAR Registry.
+- [x] STAR Level 1 is known as Self-Assessment.
+- [x] STAR Level 2 is known as Third-Party Audit.
+- [x] STAR Level 1 contains 2 variations known as Security Self-Assessment and GDPR Self-Assessment.
+- [x] STAR Level 2 contains 3 variations known as STAR Attestation: For SOC 2, STAR Certification: For ISO/IEC 27001:2013, and C-STAR: For the Greater China Market.

 ## Sources